groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 [RFC5280](https://datatracker.ietf.org/doc/html/rfc5280.html).

 - __C__ - This field is the country of the organization responsible for the server.
 It is must be two letters encoded as defined in RFC5280.
-The code for France is __FR__.
+For example, the code for France is __FR__.
 - __O__ - The organization responsible for the server.
-In France, the name of the company registered with INSEE and must be all capital letters.
+In France, it is generally the name of the company registered with INSEE and must be all capital letters.
 - __OU__ - An identifier of the sub organization responsible for the server.
-Certificates signed in France must include a KBIS, for example here '0002 552081317', is the KBIS of EDF.
+Certificates signed in France must include a KBIS, for example here '0002 552081317', is a valid KBIS.
 - __CN__ - For a server, like the DSAS this must be the DNS name of the server
 - __S__ - A free field for the region of the Company's head office.
 It is optional
 - __L__ - A free field for the city of the company's head office.
 It is optional